 Psychoanalysis was an essential theoretical tool for the Frankfurt School from the beginning.
-When Max Horkheimer took over as director in 1931 he had already been influenced by psychoanalysis (Abromeit 2011: 192–195).
-Soon after becoming director he would bring Psychoanalyst Erich Fromm on board.
+When Max Horkheimer took over as director in 1931, he had already been influenced by psychoanalysis (Abromeit 2011: 192–195).
+Soon after becoming director he brought Psychoanalyst Erich Fromm on board.
 The initial goal was to use psychoanalytic theory to understand the psyche of the working class.
 That is, the goal was to understand why those who would benefit most from a revolution of social change seemed to resist it.
-Marcuse does not engage psychoanalysis until later.
-Although he will make the same use of psychoanalysis as his colleagues, Marcuse also develops his own unique approach to and interpretation of psychoanalytic theory.
+Marcuse did not engage psychoanalysis until later.
+Although he made the same use of psychoanalysis as his colleagues, Marcuse also developed his own unique approach to interpreting psychoanalytic theory.
 While Eros and Civilization is a work on Freud and is replete with the language of psychoanalysis, it is as Marxian as it is Freudian.
-The name Marx will not be mentioned in the text, and rarely will Marxian categories be introduced.
+The name Marx it not mentioned in the text, and rarely are Marxian categories be introduced.
 Nevertheless, the Freudian categories are bent toward a Marxist/Marxian type of analysis of advanced industrial societies.

-That the instincts can be repressed already suggest that society and its form of organization plays a role in shaping the instincts.
+That the instincts can be repressed already suggests that society and its form of organization play a role in shaping the instincts.
 If this is the case, the instincts cannot be fixed.
-As society and its mechanisms of repression change so does the instincts.
+As society and its mechanisms of repression change, so does the instincts.
 Marcuse claims that:

 The vicissitudes of the instincts are the vicissitudes of the mental apparatus in civilization.
 The animal drive become human instincts under the influence of the external reality.
 (Marcuse 1955: 11–12)